 Work and Life Skills Boot Camps: Boot camps help equip students to meet employers’ expectations and build rewarding lives and careers.
-Offered on ACI campuses, these sessions give students a leg up on successful job searches, networking, interviewing and workplace performance, as well as managing personal finances.
-Initial funding for this program is provided by a First Opportunity Partners grant from the Council of Independent Colleges (CIC) with support from the UPS Foundation.
+Offered virtually, these sessions give students a leg up on successful job searches, networking, interviewing and workplace performance, as well as managing personal finances.
+Initial funding for this program was provided by a First Opportunity Partners grant from the Council of Independent Colleges (CIC) with support from the UPS Foundation.

-Career Mentoring: With our partner, Mentoring Complete, seniors at member institutions develop mentoring relationships with successful business professionals who can help them build their brands and guide them through the basics of business etiquette and other key success factors.
-Initial funding for this program is provided by a National Venture Fund grant from the CIC.
-To become a mentor, visit https://www.get.mentoringcomplete.com/aci-business-mentor
+Career Mentoring: Upperclass students at member institutions develop mentoring relationships with successful business professionals who can help them build their brands and guide them through the basics of business etiquette and other key success factors.
+Students are matched with a career mentor.
+Mentees develop a better understanding of how to translate what they’ve learned in the classroom into the workplace, and in some cases, mentors may assist mentees in finding future career opportunities.
+Initial funding for this program was provided by a National Venture Fund grant from the CIC.

 Micro-Internships: These short-term, paid, professional assignments through ACI’s partner, Parker Dewey, take place throughout the year and involve five to 40 hours of work.
 Students gain opportunities to demonstrate skills, explore career paths and build networks.
 Employers connect to a skilled and diverse talent pool, improve the effectiveness of hiring efforts and lower the costs (and risks) associated with integrating new employees into their organizations.